You are currently browsing the tag archive for the ‘music’ tag.

 Review:

-After a remarkably erotic act played by a spider and a fly the cartoon climaxes in the jazz song ‘everybody’s truckin”’, penned by Fats Waller and celebrating a dance style that was fashionable around ca. 1935-1938.
-The main feature of truckin’ is the shoulders which rise and fall as the dancers move towards each other while the fore finger points up and wiggles back and forth like a windshield wiper.
+After a remarkably erotic act played by a spider and a fly the cartoon climaxes in the jazz song ‘Truckin’, recorded by both the Mills Blue Rhythm Band and Duke Ellington in 1935, and celebrating a dance style that was fashionable around ca. 1935-1938.
+The main feature of trucking is the shoulders which rise and fall as the dancers move towards each other while the fore finger points up and wiggles back and forth like a windshield wiper.
 At this point in the short even some astonishing effect animation joins in, delivering totally convincing glitter ball effects and beautiful descending fluffy flowers.

 Both charming and entertaining, the whole mood of this delightful cartoon is one of sheer joy.